 Crummey trust.
 This trust allows you to enjoy both the control of a trust that will transfer assets at a later date and the tax savings of an outright gift.
 ILITs are often structured as Crummey trusts so that annual exclusion gifts can fund the ILIT’s payment of insurance premiums.

 QPRT.
-A qualified personal residence trust is similar to a GRAT except that, instead of holding assets, the trust holds your home — and, instead of receiving annuity payments, you enjoy the right to live in your home for a set number of years.
+A qualified personal residence trust works on the same principle as a GRAT except that, instead of holding assets, the trust holds your home — and, instead of receiving annuity payments, you enjoy the right to live in your home for a set number of years.
 At the end of the term, your beneficiaries own the home.
 You may continue to live there if the trustees or owners agree and you pay fair market rent.

 Dynasty trust.
 The dynasty trust allows assets to skip several generations of taxation.
 You can fund the trust either during your lifetime by making gifts or at death in the form of bequests.
+It can be particularly powerful now as a way to potentially "lock in" today's very high exemption amounts.
 The trust remains in existence from generation to generation.
 Because the beneficiaries have restrictions on their access to the trust funds, the trust is excluded from their estates.
 If any of the beneficiaries have a real need for funds, the trust can make distributions to them.
 If you live in a state that hasn’t abolished the rule against perpetuities, special planning is required.

 Life insurance can replace income, offer a way to equalize assets among children active and inactive in a family business, provide cash to pay estate tax or be a vehicle for passing leveraged funds free of estate tax.

 Life insurance proceeds generally aren’t subject to income tax.
 But, if you own the policy, the proceeds will be included in your estate: